aFuzzyBear/astro-ui/docs/XElement/induction/interactivity.md

+---
+title:
+    page : "Interactivity with XElement"
+description:
+    page: "Discussing client-side interactivity with Astro, its UI Frameworks, and how it is done with XElement."
+page:
+    number   : 3
+    next     : "../induction/methods"
+    prev     : "../induction/introduction"

+---
 # Client Side Interactivity

 Client side interactivity in Astro can be achieved in a number of ways, and when we talk about 'client-side interactivity', we are referring to using JS on the browser.

-Here we will be discussing how this is achieved in Astro presently, and how XElement helps to add to the existing developer experience to make this process of applying client-side interactions easier.
+Let's see how interactivity is currently achieved in Astro presently, and how XElement helps to add to the existing developer experience to make this process of applying client-side interactions easier.

 ## Astro & UI Frameworks